What Sadiq Khan’s smart city strategy means for real London businesses

 The Mayor of London’s plan seeks to standardise wayleave processes and templates in a bid to make it easier and quicker, not least for builders of new 5G infrastructure.
 The move echoes a similar approach adopted by the City of London Corporation last year.

 Of course, the best way of avoiding wayleave issues is to use services that don’t require planning permissions at all.
-For instance, the fixed wireless infrastructure required for Luminet’s Fibre-Air service typically needs no wayleaves (it is a de-minimis installation on the roof), and its standard SLA of 99.95% puts it on a par with fibre-based Ethernet services – without the need for physical fibre.
-Speed is no issue either, delivering symmetrical, Gigabit clear channel services, with installs completed in just 10 working days or less.
+For instance, the fixed wireless infrastructure required for Luminet’s Wireless service typically needs no wayleaves (it is a de-minimis installation on the roof), and its standard SLA of 99.95% puts it on a par with fibre-based Ethernet services – without the need for physical fibre.
+Speed is no issue either, delivering symmetrical, Gigabit clear channel services, with installs completed in just 10 working days.

 Tackling not-spots and leveraging public-sector assets